krummja/.doom.d/README.md

 6. Quick access to online databases like Google Scholar.
 7. Import BibTeX from CrossRef and other sources.

+1. Declaration

+        (package! helm-bibtex)

+2. Configuration

         (use-package! helm-bibtex
           :defer t
           :config
-      (setq bibtex-completion-bibliography '(BIBLIOGRAPHY))
+          (setq bibtex-completion-bibliography BIBLIOGRAPHY)
-      (setq bibtex-completion-library-path (concat (getenv "HOME") "Dropbox/Library"))
+          (setq bibtex-completion-library-path LIBRARY)
           (setq bibtex-completion-pdf-field "File")
           (setq bibtex-completion-notes-path NOTEBOOK)
-      )
+          (setq bibtex-completion-notes-template-multiple-files
+                (concat
+                 "#+TITLE: ${title}\n"
+                 "#+ROAM_KEY: cite:${=key=}\n"
+                 "* TODO Notes\n"
+                 ":PROPERTIES:\n"
+                 ":Custom_ID: ${=key=}\n"
+                 ":NOTER_DOCUMENT: %(orb-process-file-field \"${=key=}\")\n"
+                 ":AUTHOR: ${author-abbrev}\n"
+                 ":JOURNAL: ${journaltitle}\n"
+                 ":DATE: ${date}\n"
+                 ":YEAR: ${year}\n"
+                 ":DOI: ${doi}\n"
+                 ":URL: ${url}\n"
+                 ":END:")))

+3. Keybindings

+        (map! :map org-mode-map
+              :prefix ("C-c b" . "bibtex")
+              "b" #'helm-bibtex
+              "n b" #'helm-bibtex-with-notes)

+4. Notes

     1. Basic Configuration

         Helm-Bibtex configuration involves, at minimum, specifying a bibliography file and a pdf library path to feed to the completion engine.
 A `listp` can be used to specify multiple bibliography files.

         BibTeX entries are able to keep a reference to a local pdf file (or note files, etc.) using a `File` field.
 Helm-Bibtex can be configured to use this field for attachment completion.

     2. Notes Configuration

         Bibtex-completion support two methods for note storage, either all notes in a single large file, or across multiple per-publication files.
 The variable `bibtex-completion-notes-path` should point to an `.org` file or file directory, respectively.

     3. Advanced Configuration

         1. Additional fields

             By default, the package searches the `author`, `title`, `year`, `BibTeX key`, and `entry type` fields.
 Additional fields can be specified with the variable `bibtex-completion-additional-search-fields`.

                 (setq bibtex-completion-additional-search-fields '(keywords))

         2. Symbols for indicating notes

                 (setq bibtex-completion-pdf-symbol "#")
                 (setq bibtex-completion-notes-symbol "!")

         3. PDF application

             By default, Emacs is used to open PDF files.
 This means that either DocView is used, or if it is installed, the much more feature-rich **pdf-tools** package.
 Other PDF viewers can be configured as well.

-### DONE Helm-Org-Rifle
+### STRT Helm-Org-Rifle

 [Org-Rifle Repository](https://github.com/alphapapa/org-rifle)